A short note on inf-sup conditions for the Taylor-Hood family $Q_k$-$Q_{k-1}$: -coercivity

 \section{$T$-coercivity}

-A standard technique to show an inf-sup condition is the macroelement technique, see \cite{Stenberg_1984,Stenberg_1990}.
+A standard technique to show a discrete inf-sup condition is the macroelement technique, see \cite{Stenberg_1990}.
 A macroelement $M$ is a connected set of (a few) elements $K \in \mathcal{T}_h$.
-An essential step of this technique is the verification of an inf-sup condition for pairs $V_M$, $Q_M$ of local spaces with
+An essential step of this technique is the verification of an inf-sup condition for pairs $V_M$, $Q_M$ of local finite element spaces associated to a collection of macroelements $M$ which cover $\Omega$.